-Doyle Partners.
+Stephen Doyle is a graphic designer and principal of Doyle Partners.
 (I like the optical illusion David Byrne cover.)
-He's known for his visual work for the New York Times and for his paper sculptures.
+He’s known for his visual work for the New York Times and for his paper sculptures.
 The work pictured above is different.
-It's called Forgeries.
+It’s called Forgeries.
 (Click it to enlarge.)

 At first I wondered why the envelope and Post-it notes were all crinkled.
 Did they get wet?
 And it took me a while to notice the yellow pencil is crooked.